demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for SplunkPy and select your integration instance.
 3. Enable **Fetches incidents**.
-4. You can go to the *Fetch notable events ES enrichment query* parameter and select the query to fetch the notables from Splunk.
+4. You can go to the *Fetch events query* parameter and select the query to fetch the notables from Splunk.
 Make sure to provide a query which uses the \`notable\` macro, See the default query as an example.
 4. In the *Incident Mirroring Direction* integration parameter, select in which direction the incidents should be mirrored:
     - Incoming - Any changes in Splunk notables (notable's status, status_label, urgency, comments, and owner) will be reflected in XSOAR incidents.
     - Outgoing - Any changes in XSOAR incidents (notable's status (not status_label), urgency, comments, and owner) will be reflected in Splunk notables.